Reviewed January 2024

 The CPD standard for registration sets out the prescribed minimum amount of CPD that a practitioner must complete per registration period in order to meet the standard for registration and remain registered.

-Mandatory workplace training may also be counted as CPD in some cases where a practitioner can provide evidence that this training meets an identified learning goal.
+Mandatory workplace training may also be counted as CPD in some cases where a practitioner can provide evidence that this training meets an identified learning need and contains new learning.

 Ausmed Education’s position on Mandatory Training